Plugin Setup and Game World Module

 This message alone tells you nothing about the error - you’ll have to look at the Output Log.

-The Output Log is a tab in the editor that should already be open,
+The Output Log is a tab in the editor that may already be open,

 but in case it isn’t, you can bring it up via